powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

 ## Parallel transformers

 Transformers connected in parallel (sharing the same pair of buses, or forming a closed loop of transformers inside a single substation) should keep the same transformation ratio: letting them diverge would create circulating reactive flows between the parallel branches.
 The optimizer therefore detects such groups (called *bundles*) automatically, and constrains each bundle to a single shared ratio.
+The grouping is enabled by default and can be opted out through the Java API (`OpenReacParameters`), in which case the detection is skipped and every transformer ratio is optimized independently.

 The quantity that must be equalized is the *effective* per-unit ratio $c_{ij} \boldsymbol{\rho_{ij}}$, where $c_{ij}$ is the constant (off-tap) per-unit ratio of the transformer (the "cst ratio (pu)" column of the network data): this is the ratio entering the flow equations, whose mismatch drives circulating flows.
 When all members of a bundle are identical units ($c_{ij}$ equal), this is equivalent to equalizing the tap ratios themselves.